pluginever/wc-serial-numbers/readme.txt

 = How do I work with software API? =

-WooCommerce Serial Numbers has a dedicated page for Software API.
+Serial Numbers for WooCommerce has a dedicated page for Software API.
 [You can learn more from our documentation about how it works](https://www.pluginever.com/docs/woocommerce-serial-numbers/woocommerce-serial-numbers-api-docs/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org).

 == Screenshots ==
 1. WooCommerce Serial Numbers list